My favorite thing about eating plant-based food is that it has a direct impact on how I feel and my quality of life.

 Whole, plant-based foods deliver more nutrients to your body than processed foods.
 In contrast, when you eat animal products or highly-processed foods, your body has to work hard to digest and process those things, which can easily drain your energy and contribute to inflammation (which aggravates depression and anxiety).

 When you eat a plant-based diet, you experience benefits including a more stabilized mood, less spikes in energy levels, feeling more in control of your thoughts, an increased connection with your body, more comfortable digestion, and more restful sleep.
+More and more members of the medical community are encouraging people to eat more plant based foods because it is good for our overall health.

 My interest in this subject started from my own experience of enjoying more stable moods and energy when I started eating a plant-based diet.
 That interest eventually led to receiving a certificate in plant-based nutrition from Cornell University, where I learned about the science behind what we eat and its affect on our moods and energy.